CSC207-UofT/course-project-gries-fan-club/Design Document.md

 ## Progress Report

 Throughout the development of JChef we encountered many obstacles, of which we’ve worked hard to overcome.
-However as mentioned earlier, there are many questions our group needs to address in Phase 2.
+However, as mentioned earlier, there are many questions our group needs to address in Phase 2.
 This includes addressing:
 - Managing the file structure to correct the build errors.
 This will help us:
     - Connect the backend to the Android GUI to make the application holistically functional
     - Create a more robust testing system to ensure the application works as intended